The History of Our Orchard

 During that time, we also started growing vegetables which has expanded over the years.
 Our retail sales increased enough that in 2001, we decided to build a farm market and stop selling out of our packing shed.
 This decision was for our benefit as well as our customers.
 It allowed the customers to stay out of the busy flow of "farm traffic" and gave us the opportunity to offer and display new items.
 We installed a kitchen in the market, so we could offer fresh baked pies and apple cider donuts.
 Then in the summer of 2004, we opened the season with an addition that was double the size of the existing market, allowing us to have a larger kitchen, more retail area and an ice cream/fudge room.

-Our daughter, Heather, returned to the farm full time in 2015 and is currently managing the farm market.
-Our grandchildren are also helping out at the farm market and in the vegetable gardens during the summer and on weekends in the fall.
+Our daughter, Heather, returned to manage the farm market in 2009.
+Over the past 10 years our grandchildren have also helped in the farm market and vegetable gardens during their summer breaks and on weekends.

 John and Carolyn Marker